Have you ever used beard oil to groom your beard? No? How about we have a proper lesson on how to grow a beard?

 You’d agree with me that your beard is a particularly important aspect of your overall look- and that the hair there is quite brittle; unlike the hair on your head or chest, for instance.

 Because of the generally coarser outlook of beard hair, you’d need special products to make it grow properly, and flourish to its highest potential.
 Hence the need for beard oil.
-Anyone who’s had a beard for a significant amount of time knows that there’s a tendency for the beard to itch, have split ends or flake.
+Anyone who’s had a beard for a significant amount of time knows that there’s a tendency for the beard to itch, have split ends or flakes.

 How does oil help prevent these from occurring?
 By moisturizing and nourishing the skin beneath the beard, while improving the general look and feel of the beard itself.